-Join Link and hear coming to life that evening a 56-piece orchestra, 20-person choir and a re-imagined score that draws from requested Zelda games, including The Legend of Zelda: A Link Between Worlds, The Legend of Zelda: Twilight Princess HD and The Legend of Zelda: Majora’s Mask 3D, while still paying homage to such classics as The Legend of Zelda: Ocarina of Time 3D and The Legend of Zelda: A Link to the Past.
+Join Link and hear coming to life a 56-piece orchestra, 20-person choir and a re-imagined score that draws from renowned Zelda games.
+This includes The Legend of Zelda: A Link Between Worlds, The Legend of Zelda: Twilight Princess HD and The Legend of Zelda: Majora’s Mask 3D.
+This, while still paying homage to such classics as The Legend of Zelda: Ocarina of Time 3D and The Legend of Zelda: A Link to the Past.

 Now in its fourth season, hear the Legend Comes to Life in person at the Legend of Zelda: Symphony of the Goddesses right here in Singapore at the Mastercard Theatres at the Marina Bay Sands.

-The one night only performance to be held on 26th August is brought to you by Jason Michael Paul Entertainment, Inc. Jason Michael Paul Entertainment is a pioneer and leader in the live symphonic concert industry, you may have seen their works such as producing world-renowned concerts including events for The Three Tenors, Luciano Pavarotti, Dear Friends and The Music from Final Fantasy.
+The Zelda symphony will be one-night only live performance on 26th August, brought to you by Jason Michael Paul Entertainment.
+Jason Michael Paul Entertainment, Inc. is a pioneer and leader in the live symphonic concert industry.
+Moreover, you may have seen their works such as producing world-renowned concerts.
+This includes events for The Three Tenors, Luciano Pavarotti, Dear Friends and The Music from Final Fantasy.

-The upcoming show will feature some big surprises, including an all new movement from The Legend of Zelda: Skyward Sword, coupled with an updated overture and the return of classic songs we hear from previous Zelda game releases.
-The performance is brought to you through virtual adventures and memorable soundtracks with live orchestral renditions with oversight and approval from the game’s developers and composers.
+The upcoming show will feature some big surprises, including an all new movement from The Legend of Zelda: Skyward Sword.
+Moreover, the symphony is coupled with an updated overture with the return of classic songs from previous Zelda game releases.
+The performance is presents you live orchestral renditions of the memorable soundtracks, through virtual adventures.
+Furthermore, the performance has oversight and approval from the game’s developers and composers.

-The symphony concert, lasting about two hours comprises of a 50 minute first half, followed by a 20 minute intermission and a 50 minute second half.
-Tickets pricing starts at $65 SGD for entry-level (E Res) upper gallery seating at the Grand Theatre, which has a seating capacity of up to 2,155 over three levels.
-Tickets pricing goes up to $155 for the A Res regular seating, followed by $115 for a box seat, and up to $215 for VIP seating.
+The symphony concert, lasting about two hours comprises of a 50 minute first half.
+This is followed by a 20 minute intermission and a 50 minute second half.
+Tickets pricing starts at $65 SGD for entry-level (E Res) upper gallery seating at the Grand Theatre.
+The venue has a seating capacity of up to 2,155 over three levels.
+Tickets pricing goes up to $155 for the A-Res regular seating.
+Theater box seating is priced at $115 each.
+VIP seating goes up to $215 each.

-As with every Symphony event, you can find the physical Zelda Symphony shop at the venue itself where you can pick up a show program together with various Zelda-related loot like posters and T-shirts like a true adventurer, particularly those newly released ones from The Legend of Zelda: Breath of the Wild.
+As with every Symphony event, you can find the physical Zelda Symphony shop at the venue itself.
+Here, you can pick up a show program together with various Zelda-related loot like posters and T-shirts like a true adventurer.
+Hot loot includes those newly released ones from The Legend of Zelda: Breath of the Wild.
 Just make sure you have enough inventory slots in hand beforehand!
 Otherwise, you could consider purchases from the symphony online store.